 Living Together Gen. 34:1-4 CLICK TITLE FOR AUDIO

-The Lord God – this is sin – living together destroys the type of Jesus and the church in Eph 5:22-32 – whether you intended to become one or not, fornication creates one flesh, Gen 2:24, 1 Cor 6:13-17 – contrast 1 Cor 6:13-17 with Heb 13:4.
+Causes problems with the Lord God – this is sin.
+Living together is contrary to the type of Jesus and the church in Eph 5:22-32.
+Whether you intended to become one flesh or not, fornication creates one flesh, Gen 2:24, 1 Cor 6:13-17.
+Contrast 1 Cor 6:13-17 with Heb 13:4.

-Conclusion: If you aren’t living with your boyfriend or girlfriend, don’t – if you are then you either need to get married or move out – learn to be content with the Lord Jesus Christ and learn to wait until you are married before developing the physical part of your relationship.
+Conclusion: If you aren’t living with your boyfriend or girlfriend, don’t.
+If you are then you either need to get married or move out.
+Learn to be content with the Lord Jesus Christ and learn to wait until you are married before developing the physical part of your relationship.